HairMuseApp/HairMuseApp-ML/README.md

-# HairMuse - Face Shape Classification for Hairstyle Recommendations 🤖
+# HairMuse - Machine Learning 🤖

 ## Overview
 HairMuseApp-ML is a machine learning project that recommends hairstyles based on face shape.
 The model uses **ResNet50**, a powerful deep learning architecture, to classify face shapes and provide suitable hairstyle recommendations for all genders.